ITensor/ITensorsVisualization.jl/README.md

 # and visualize the results
 ABC = @visualize A * B * C
 ```
+A window like the following should appear:

 ![alt text](assets/ITensorsVisualization_A*B*C.png)

-The visualization makes an initial guess for the locations of the tensors, and then allows users to interactively move the tensors to better locations.
+The visualization makes an initial guess for the locations of the tensors (using [NetworkLayout.jl](https://github.com/JuliaGraphs/NetworkLayout.jl)), and then allows users to interactively move the tensors to better locations.
+You can move the tensors and external indices (the square and circle nodes of the network) by left clicking on a node and dragging it to a new location.
+You can also right click and drag to translate the entire diagram, and scroll to zoom in and out.

 In addition, you can pause the execution between contractions to analyze intermediate results:
 ```julia
 julia> AB = @visualize A * B pause = true; ABC = @visualize AB * C;
 Press C/c and then Enter to continue: